Deep-Symmetry/afterglow-max/README.md

    to work with than the older one.

 3. Make sure you have an appropriate Java environment so that the `mxj` object in Max can work.
-Its reference page says "Using the `mxj` object requires that the host computer have a current version of the Java Virtual Machine (JVM) installed."
+Its reference page says &ldquo;Using the `mxj` object requires that the host computer have a current version of the Java Virtual Machine (JVM) installed.&rdquo;

     > :wrench: This statement is, however, a bit dated on the Mac.
     > Even the latest Max only supports the